supcik/academic-www/content/en/docs/get-started.md

 - edit your `site_type` to reflect the nature of your business
 - add your organization or project name under `org_name`
-- upload your logo image to the `static/img/` folder and then reference the filename in the `logo` option
+- save your logo image as `logo.png` and upload the image to the `assets/images/` folder, creating the `assets` and `images` folders if they don't already exist at the root of your site

 Enable **rich content** for your site under the _Site Features_ section.
 If you write technical content, consider enabling the following options, otherwise set these options to `false`: